Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Background

 Unlike previous COVID-19 case forecasting efforts, the COVID-19 Forecast Hub explicitly mandated daily, state-level, 28-day-ahead hospitalization forecasts, updated on a weekly schedule, throughout the pandemic.
 This is not a hypothetical exercise but an operational requirement with a core scientific challenge, as hospitalizations are considered a more reliable and policy-relevant target than cases---especially after the rise of at-home testing.
-Compared to county-level, weekly case forecasts, this setup has fewer total data points (51 states) yet requires forecasting at higher temporal resolution (daily rather than weekly).
+Compared with county-level weekly case forecasts, this setup has fewer total data points (51 states) yet requires forecasting at a higher temporal resolution (daily rather than weekly).
 As a result, models must handle longer time-series with fewer spatial samples, making the learning task significantly more challenging than the discontinued case forecasting.

-Our work is the first to leverage social-media-derived connectivity for daily, state-level hospitalization forecasts within a deep learning framework.
-While a few studies incorporated SCI for county-level case predictions \citep{vahedi2021spatiotemporal, lucas2023spatiotemporal}, no prior work had harnessed these features for a 28-day operational hospitalization forecast.
+Our work is the first to leverage social media-derived connectivity for daily, state-level hospitalization forecasts within a deep learning framework.
+While a few studies incorporated SCI for county-level case predictions \citep{vahedi2021spatiotemporal, lucas2023spatiotemporal}, no prior work has harnessed these features for a 28-day operational hospitalization forecast.
 We address this gap by introducing our “SPH” feature to capture spatial spillover effects and integrating it into a parallel-stream LSTM architecture that learns both short- and long-term temporal dependencies.
 In detailed ablation experiments, we demonstrate how SPH significantly improves predictive accuracy and reduces variance---highlighting its added value in real-time policy contexts.

-LSTMs, a type of Recurrent Neural Networks (RNNs), excel in learning long-term temporal dependencies, making them ideal for sequence and time series data \citep{hochreiter1997long}.
+LSTMs, a type of recurrent neural network(RNN), excel in learning long-term temporal dependencies, making them ideal for sequence and time series data \citep{hochreiter1997long}.
 LSTM and its variants have been proven successful in applications of time-series epidemiological modeling \citep{venna2018novel}, especially COVID-19 Forecasting \citep{lucas2023spatiotemporal, chimmula2020time, shahid2020predictions}.
-Our model extends and improves this capability by incorporating parallel temporal lags in model input and multi-horizon ensembling strategy to further improve time series forecasts.
+Our model extends and improves this capability by incorporating parallel temporal lags in model inputs and a multi-horizon ensembling strategy to further improve time series forecasts.